AP-720/responsive_homepage/README.md

 # Responsive Homepage

-Create a responsive homepage using html and css, so that the layout looks good at desktop, tablet and mobile screen sizes.
+Create a responsive homepage using html and css, so that the layout looks good on desktop, tablet and mobile screen sizes.